mikgroup/kspace_precond/README.md

-# fourier_precond
+# k-space Preconditioning

-This repo contains scripts to produce experients with fourier preconditioning.
+This repo contains scripts to produce experients with k-space preconditioning.

 ## Requirements